Skip to main content

 MEDIUM AVAILABILITY

-While traditional Croatian cuisine is meat-heavy, vegetarian options are increasingly available, especially in tourist areas and larger cities like Zagreb, Split, and Dubrovnik.
+Traditional Croatian cooking leans heavily on meat, but vegetarian options have become easier to find, especially in tourist areas and bigger cities like Zagreb, Split, and Dubrovnik.

 vegan